 4. Remove Undesired Traits

 Selective breeding has a negative reputation for being a way to create unhealthy breeds but overall, it’s quite the opposite.
 Most breeders do their utmost to remove undesired traits from a particular bloodline or breed.
-When done correctly and given the time necessary selective breeding can remove inheritable conditions such as hip dysplasia, allergies, epilepsy and many more as well as improve temperaments and increase specific genetic traits such as intelligence or speed.
+When done correctly and given the time necessary selective breeding can remove inheritable conditions such as hip or elbow dysplasia, allergies, epilepsy and many more as well as improve temperaments and increase specific genetic traits such as intelligence or speed.

 Such removal of undesired traits can happen in one litter or can take several generations to happen.
 With the right breeding program and dedication from the breeder, it is quite achievable despite the stigma attached to selective breeding causing more health issues than removing them.
 Although it cannot be denied that selective breeding has caused issues with dogs such as the pug or bulldog, this is down to poor genetic choosing and careless breeding carried out quickly for the demand of popular breeds.
 If done safely and carefully, selective breeding has shown to be an improvement on the dog’s genetics and has the possibility to remove undesired traits.

 The general public loves dogs and as a breeder, you are providing them with a breed that is healthy and happy rather than just choosing at random.
 A reputable dog breeder guarantees a healthy background and lineage for the puppies produced.